Air

 Make a list

-How do we know air is there, even though it is invisible?
+How do we know the air is there, even though it is invisible?
 Brainstorm, test ideas, and write them down.
 Your list might include:

 Hold a leaf-blowing race